Prices

 © John Rogers

-Born in Newark, New Jersey, Tyshawn Sorey is a composer, multi-instrumentalist, and conductor.
-He performs worldwide with his ensembles and alongside musicians such as John Zorn, Bill Frisell, Joe Lovano, Vijay Iyer, Jason Moran, King Britt, Claire Chase, Roscoe Mitchell, and Steve Lehman.
-In 2024, he received the Pulitzer Prize for Music for Adagio (for Wadada Leo Smith), after being a finalist in 2023 for Monochromatic Light (Afterlife).
-He is a MacArthur Fellow (2017) and United States Artists Fellow (2018) and has also received the Pew Fellowship, the Fromm Fellowship, the Goddard Lieberson Fellowship from the American Academy of Arts and Letters, and the Koussevitzky Prize.
+Born in Newark, Tyshawn Sorey is a composer, multi-instrumentalist, and conductor.
+He performs worldwide with his own ensembles and alongside musicians such as John Zorn, Bill Frisell, Joe Lovano, Vijay Iyer, Jason Moran, King Britt, Claire Chase, Roscoe Mitchell, and Steve Lehman.

-His music has been presented at venues such as the Library of Congress, Walt Disney Concert Hall, Kennedy Center, Hollywood Bowl, Park Avenue Armory, Donaueschingen Festival, Lucerne Festival, and Lincoln Center.
-His works are published by Éditions Peters.
-Since 2020, he has been on the faculty at the University of Pennsylvania.
-He was a resident artist at the Peabody Institute in 2023 and regularly teaches at institutions including Columbia, Harvard, the Darmstädter Ferienkurse, New England Conservatory, University of Michigan, Banff Centre, Berklee, Mills College, University of Chicago, and the Danish Rhythmic Conservatory.
+His works are published by Edition Peters.
+Since 2020, he has been a member of the faculty at the University of Pennsylvania, where he serves as Associate Professor of Music Composition.
+He was Artist in Residence at the Peabody Institute in 2023 and regularly gives masterclasses and lectures at institutions including Wesleyan University, Columbia University, Harvard University, the Darmstädter Ferienkurse, the New England Conservatory, the University of Michigan, the Banff Centre for Arts and Creativity, Berklee College of Music, Mills College, the University of Chicago, and the Danish Rhythmic Conservatory.

 Back to top